Clinton-Davis/chow/README.md

 ## Testing

 - The first phase of testing is a step by step basis.
-As I implemented a new code I would run the app on my local host with debugger on.
-If any of the Flask Route did not work the debugger would catch them.
+As I implemented a new code, I would run the app on my localhost with the debugger on.
+If any of the Flask routes did not work, the debugger would catch them.

-- If the app loaded I tested it on Chrome and Firefox Developer tools.
+- If the routes loaded, I tested them on Chrome and Firefox Developer Tools.

 - I tested HTML with w3 Validator.
-I got illegal character from [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates.
-They are acceatable errors as Flask needs the templates to connect through out the site.
+I got an illegal character from [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates.
+They are acceptable errors as Flask needs the templates to connect throughout the site.

-- I tested CSS with w3 Validator.
+- I tested CSS with W3 CSS Validator.
 I only got errors with CSS Variables.
-The reason I use variables in the :root is if the client need to change a 'Font' or 'Background colour', We only have to change it in one place the :root, that changes it everywhere on the site.
+The reason I use variables in the `:root`, is if the client needs to change a 'Font' or a 'Background colour', We only have to change it in one place, the `:root`, that changes it everywhere on the site.
-- These errors are an ongoing issue with w3, They are valid, but not recognised by W3.
-- CSS variables ("custom properties"), a widely supported and crucial feature.[CSS-Validator issues 111](https://github.com/w3c/css-validator/issues/111)
+- These errors are an ongoing issue with W3, They are valid, but not recognised by W3. '[CSS variables ("custom properties"), a widely supported and crucial feature.CSS-Validator issues 111](https://github.com/w3c/css-validator/issues/111)'

-- After all the JavaScript was completed, I ran through the code to make sure it was working and smoothly as possible.
+- After the [jQuery](https://code.jquery.com/) was completed, I ran through the code to make sure it was working.

-- I tested all the link to make sure they all worked as intented.
+- I tested all the link to make sure they all worked as intended.

-- I tested the CRUD capabilities to make sure they all worked
+- I tested the CRUD capabilities to make sure they all worked.

-- I tested regerstration and login route.
+- I tested the registration and login route.

-- I tested the contact us link to ensure the correct email and subject would be preloaded.
+- I tested the 'Contact Us' link to ensure the correct email and subject are preloaded into the user email client.

-- I tested the forms for form validation, making sure it displayed an error if a input fields did not meet cirteria or left blank.
+- I tested the forms for form validation, making sure it displayed the Error message if input fields do not meet criteria.

 - I sent it to the Slack Comunity for Feedback.

-- Then I started the Media Query Test and all the Presets in Chrome and Firefox Development tools.

-- Below is a list of devices I tested on with [Website Responsive Testing](responsivetesttool.com).
+- I run the application through [Website Responsive Testing](https://responsivetesttool.com) to make sure it is responsive.
+Below is a list of devices:

  <details>
 <summary>Moblies</summary>